Bristol City Football Club - The Robins

 The clubs honours include twice being winners of the Football League Trophy in 1986 and 2003, the 1934 Welsh Cup and the 1978 Anglo-Scottish Cup when they defeated St. Mirren.

-Bristol City finished the 2022-23 season in 14th place with 15 wins and 14 draws from their 46 fixtures for a total of 59 points.
+Bristol City finished the 2023-24 season in 11th place (3 places up on the previous season) with 17 wins and 11 draws from their 46 fixtures for a total of 62 points.
 In recent seasons over 70 points has been required to reach the play offs.